AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module6/ex4.md

 15. Click on **Save & Close** to save and close the editor.
 16. Back in the **Transactional email '...'** screen, click on **Publish** to publish your email template.

 Your email template is now ready to be invoked using the event you have specified.
-As you have seen in the earlier that is exactly what Triggered Journey is doing: taking an AEP event, mapping that to a transactional message event that is coupled to a transactional message template (in our case an email).
+As you have seen in the earlier that is exactly what Triggered Journey is doing: taking a Platform event, mapping that to a transactional message event that is coupled to a transactional message template (in our case an email).

 You've now finished this and this module!